zyadelhady/Chat-App-Full-stack-/server/README.md

 you can chat with the AdminBot to try the website ... good luck

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+you can see the backend code in the server folder and run the server with npm install then npm start

-You will also see any lint errors in the console.
+you can see the frontend code in the client folder